Joe Mixon Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- In his one career matchup against the Rams, Mixon had 66 rushing yards, 5.5 more yards than his over/under in Sunday's game.
+- Mixon's 66 rushing yards in his one career matchup against the Rams are 5.5 more yards than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that contest against the Rams.

-- The Rams give up 103.2 yards per game on the ground, the NFL's sixth-ranked rush defense.
+- In terms of defending against the run, the Rams are sixth in the NFL, allowing 103.2 yards per game.

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Mixon rushed 21 times for 88 yards (4.2 yards per attempt).
+- In last week's contest against the Chiefs, Mixon ran the ball 21 times for 88 yards (4.2 yards per carry).

-- During his last three games, Mixon has racked up 190 rushing yards (63.3 per game) on 52 attempts with one touchdown.
+- Over his last three outings, Mixon has rushed for 190 yards (63.3 per game) on 52 carries with one touchdown.

 Mixon's Cincinnati Teammates